Pope marks Holy Thursday ahead of prison feet-washing ritual

 Francis made no reference to decades of scandals involving priests who sexually abused children and were often transferred from parish to parish by bishops who tried to avoid embarrassment rather than protect minors.

-In the afternoon, Francis is expected at a prison in Civitavecchia, a port town 80 kilometers (50 miles) northwest of Rome, for the foot-washing ceremony which recalls Jesus’ gesture of humility for his apostles.
+In the afternoon, the 85-year-old Francis is expected at a prison in Civitavecchia, a port town 80 kilometers (50 miles) northwest of Rome, for the foot-washing ceremony which recalls Jesus’ gesture of humility for his apostles.

 Francis has made paying attention to those on society’s margins — including refugees, migrants and people in prisons — a hallmark of his papacy.
 On Holy Thursday in past years, he has gone to prisons in or near Rome.